davidiw/os-website/lab/lab6.md

 The socket call dispatcher works exactly like the file server.
 User environments use stubs (found in `lib/nsipc.c`) to send IPC messages to the core network environment.
-If you look at `lib/nsipc.c`,
- you will see that we find the core network server the same way we found the file server:
-`i386_init` created the NS environment with NS_TYPE_NS, so we scan `envs`, looking for this special environment type.
+`i386_init` constructs the core ntework server with NS environment with `NS_TYPE_NS`.
-For each user environment IPC, the dispatcher in the network server calls the appropriate BSD socket interface function provided by lwIP on behalf of the user.
+Similar to the file system setup, user IPC will be dispatched to the network server stack and passed to the appropriate BSD socket interface function provided by lwIP on behalf of the user.

 Regular user environments do not use the `nsipc_*` calls directly.